 Rainwater fittings

+Repair category 2

-Repair Category 2 Notes The cast iron rainwater goods show signs of corrosion and one or two sections have split.
-Budgeting should be made for replacements and it should be ensured that these are connected to rainwater shoes and underground drains/soakaways.
-It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.
+Notes The gutters and downpipes show signs of corrosion, mis-alignment, blockage and leaking at joints.
+All necessary repairs shall require to be undertaken.
+It should be noted that a full assessment of the rainwater fittings can only be

+made during heavy rainfall.